 Grandma and Grandpa, Nana and Papa, or whichever names your family uses for grandparents, are very special people.
-Warm hugs, sweet treats, and lots of love are just a few of the great things grandparents offer to us!
+Warm hugs, sweet treats, and lots of love are just a few of the great things grandparents offer to us.
 Some of my fondest memories as a child include being spoiled by my grandparents.
-My siblings and I had sleepovers at their house, received new toys, had ice cream treats (probably not approved by Mom and Dad!), and we were always laughing and smiling!
+My siblings and I had sleepovers at their house, received new toys, had candy and ice cream treats (probably not approved by Mom and Dad), and we were always laughing and smiling!

 Visit with children about the role their grandparents play in their lives.
 Keep in mind each child’s situation; some children may not have grandparents, or may not have regular contact with them.
 In that case, adapt these ideas to celebrate any other special adults in the child’s life.
 Here are some fun ways to honor and celebrate Grandparents Day:

 Grandparents Photo Display: Ask families to send a photo of each child with his grandparents.
 Hang the photos on a wall in your setting at the children’s eye level.
-Children love to look at photos and identify their family!
+Children enjoy looking at photos and identifying their family.